MicrosoftDocs/azure-docs/articles/batch/batch-job-prep-release.md

 # Run job preparation and completion tasks on Azure Batch compute nodes

-Azure Batch jobs often require some form of setup prior to execution, as well as some sort of post-job maintenance after the job's tasks are completed.
-Batch provides the mechanisms for this preparation and maintenance in the form of optional job preparation and job release tasks.
+ A Batch job often requires some form of setup before its tasks are executed, and post-job maintenance when its tasks are completed.
+You might need to download common task input data to your compute nodes, or upload task output data to Azure Storage after the job completes.
+You can use **job preparation** and **job release** tasks to perform these operations.

+# What are job preparation and release tasks?

-Before a job's tasks run, the **job preparation task** runs on all compute nodes scheduled to run tasks.
-Once the job is completed, the **job release task** runs on each node in the pool that executed at least one task.
+Before a job's tasks run, the job preparation task runs on all compute nodes scheduled to run at least one task.
+Once the job is completed, the job release task runs on each node in the pool that executed at least one task.
 As with normal Batch tasks, you can specify a command line to be invoked when a job preparation or release task is run.

-These special tasks offer familiar task features such as file download, elevated execution, custom environment variables, maximum execution duration, retry count, and file retention time.
+Job preparation and release tasks offer familiar Batch task features such as file download ([resource files][net_job_prep_resourcefiles]), elevated execution, custom environment variables, maximum execution duration, retry count, and file retention time.

 In the following sections, you'll learn how to use the [JobPreparationTask][net_job_prep] and [JobReleaseTask][net_job_release] classes found in the [Batch .NET][api_net] library.